Here’s a question I get all the time:

 Sometimes it’s asked a different way:

-Do I have to submit records if an insurance company requests them?
+Do I have to submit therapy records (including progress notes) if an insurance company requests them?

 The answer, in case you’re wondering, is YES.